cocos-creator/docs-3d-deprecated/en/editor/publish/publish-in-command-line.md

-# Publish from Command Line
+# Publishing from the Command Line

-Publish project in command line can help us build auto publish step, we can modify command line parameters to reach different goals.
+Publish a project from the command line can help us build an auto-publish routine that allows modifying command line parameters to achieve different goals.

 ## Command Reference